Business for Scotland: Scottish referendum

 Business for Scotland Ltd registered with the Electoral Commission as a "permitted participant" on the Yes side in the 2014 Scottish independence referendum.
 It spent £143,027 campaigning at the independence referendum making it the largest spender of all the registered participant groups.
-After the referendum it was revealed that Business for Scotland received a £100,000 donation from Stagecoach founder Brain Souter.
+After the referendum it was revealed that Business for Scotland received a £100,000 donation from Stagecoach founder Brian Souter.

 The Founder and Chief Executive of the organisation, and registered responsible person with the electoral commission was Gordon MacIntyre-Kemp.
 The organisation was chaired during the referendum by Tony Banks.

 Pro-Unionist blogger Kevin Hague put a complaint in to the Electoral Commission to consider whether the SNP and Business for Scotland had worked together during the Scottish referendum.
 The Electoral Commission "found no evidence during its assessment that the SNP and BFS worked together" and consequently stated there was no need to open a full investigation into the allegations.
 This was reported in the Herald that the Electoral Commission gave the accusations extremely short shrift.

 In 2017 a pro-union Scottish Business UK group was set up by Scottish businesses to argue against independence in opposition to Business for Scotland.